suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

 Job titles for similar positions can vary drastically from company to company, making it difficult to decide if the job is right for you based on the title.
-Job titles could have levels such as “Developer I,” “Junior Developer,” or be listed merely as “Developer.”
+Job titles could have levels such as “Developer I”, “Junior Developer”, or be listed merely as “Developer”.

 ## Job Summary/Description